Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiments and empirical analysis

-Summarized in Table~\ref{tab:performance_imbalance} are the results on class-imbalanced data sets.
-To facilitate the comparison, we replicate the results of Table~\ref{tab:performance_small_alexnet} in the first two columns.
-The right four columns present the linear probing results pre-trained with class-imbalanced data, which show all the methods have a performance drop.
+Summarized in Table~\ref{tab:performance_imbalance} are the results on both regular and class-imbalanced datasets.
+The first two columns show the results pretrained with curated data, where we can observe that in the case of $K=1$, where the intra-positive contrast of CACR degenerates, CACR slightly outperforms all CL methods.
+When $K=4$, it is interesting to observe an obvious boost in performance, where CMC improves CL by around 2-3\% while CACR improves CL by around 3-4\%, which supports our analysis that CA is helpful when the intra-positive contrast is not degenerated.
+The right four columns present the linear probing results pretrained with class-imbalanced data, which show all the methods have a performance drop.
 It is clear that CACR has the least performance decline in most cases.
 Especially, when $K=4$, CACR shows better performance robustness due to the characteristic of doubly contrastive within positive and negative samples.
-For example, in the ``exponential'' setting of CIFAR-100, CL and HN-CL drop 12.57\% and 10.73\%, respectively, while CACR ($K=4$) drops 9.24\%.
+For example, in the ``exponentional'' setting of CIFAR-100, CL and HN-CL drop 12.57\% and 10.73\%, respectively, while CACR ($K=4$) drops 9.24\%.
 It is also interesting to observe HN-CL is relatively better among the baseline methods.
 According to \citet{robinson2020contrastive}, in HN-CL the negative samples are sampled according to the ``hardness'' \textit{w.r.t.} the query samples with an intra-negative contrast.
 Its loss could converge to CACR ($K=1$) with infinite negative samples.
 This performance gap indicates that directly optimizing the CACR loss could be superior when we have a limited number of samples.
-With these class-imbalanced data sets, we provide empirical support to our analysis: When the condition in Lemma~\ref{theorem: neg-unif} is violated, CACR shows a clearer difference than CL and better robustness with its unique doubly contrastive strategy within positive and negative samples.
+With this class-imbalanced datasets, we provide the empirical support to our analysis: When the condition in Lemma~\ref{theorem: neg-unif} is violated, CACR shows a clearer difference than CL and a better robustness with its unique doubly contrastive strategy within positive and negative samples.